 As the work of the Foundation progresses, we are not just measuring the impact we’ve had on the numbers; we are measuring the impact we’ve had on lives - on you, on us, on each other.

-I’m proud to share with you some highlights of the past year.
+I’m proud to share with you some of our highlights:

 Emergency Financial Aid

-Our endowment, started in December 2017, has grown to $2.8 Million: The establishment of an endowment fund will enable Epilepsy Foundation New England to invest and grow contributions from donors in perpetuity.
+Our endowment, started in December 2017, has grown to $8.5 Million: The establishment of an endowment enables Epilepsy Foundation New England to invest and grow contributions from donors in perpetuity.
 Through the endowment, Epilepsy Foundation New England will be able to look beyond immediate funding needs and ensure that programs, interventions, and financial aid will be available to future generations.
 The endowment fund increases the sustainability of its programs and ensures long-term stability for Epilepsy Foundation New England.

 Make a Gift